How to Grill Chicken Breasts (so they turn out juicy every time!) – a how-to on grilling the perfect chicken breast EVERY TIME!

 I don’t know about you guys, but we grill A LOT in the summer.
 And more often than not, its chicken.
 We throw in the occasional pork chop or burger, but we do chicken quite a bit.
-I know grilling can be intimidating for a lot of people, so I thought I would break down how you cook several different kinds of chicken this summer – first up is chicken breasts!
+I know grilling can be intimidating for a lot of people, so I thought I would break down how you cook several different kinds of chicken this summer – you can learn more about grilling chicken thighs here and grilling chicken legs here – now lets talk about grilling chicken breasts!

 Not very long at all!
 Approximately 15-17 minutes (or until they reach an internal temp of 160 degrees) – then let rest for a minimum of 5 additional minutes during which time the internal temp will continue to rise.
 Chicken is safe to eat when it reaches an internal temp of 165 at the thickest part! (see recipe below for all the details!)